Lepton flavor of four-fermion operator and fermion portal dark matter: Wilson coefficients

 The Wilson coefficient of the effective operator $O_{ledq}^{\alpha \beta 11}$ is calculated using \texttt{Package-X}~\cite{Patel:2015tea, Patel:2016fam}, which is expressed as follows

 where the effective coupling $f_{\rm NP}$ and the loop function $I(x,y,z,w)$ are defined as

 This result agrees with Ref.~\cite{Bischer:2018zbd} by taking $m_\chi = m_F = 0$.

-The Wilson coefficient is constrained by searches in low-energy experiments and at colliers depending on the lepton flavor of the four-fermion operator.
+The Wilson coefficient is constrained by searches in low-energy experiments and at colliders depending on the lepton flavor of the four-fermion operator.
 According to the global analysis in Ref~\cite{Cirigliano:2023nol}, the allowed value of the Wilson coefficient for the LFC operator $O_{ledq}^{2211}$ is $C_{ledq}^{2211}/\Lambda^2=\left(0.017\pm 0.039\right)\tev^{-2}$, which is consistent with zero within $1\sigma$.
-Refs.~\cite{Du:2020dwr,Du:2021rdg} have investigated the prospects of next-generation neutrino oscillation experiments in the search for neutrino non-standard interactions (NSIs)~\cite{Proceedings:2019qno}, which are described by certain SMEFT operators at the electroweak scale.
+Therefore, independent probes of the LFC operator are essential to disentangle the origin of new physics.
+Refs.~\cite{Du:2020dwr,Du:2021rdg} have investigated the prospects of next-generation neutrino oscillation experiments in the search for NSIs~\cite{Proceedings:2019qno}, which are described by certain SMEFT operators at the electroweak scale.
 These studies indicate the highest sensitivity for the operator $O_{ledq}^{2211}$, $\mid C_{ledq}^{2211}\mid /\Lambda^2<\left(12.3~\text{TeV}\right)^{-2}$~\cite{Du:2021rdg}.
 This enhanced sensitivity is attributed to the significant increase in neutrino production from pion decay, particularly in the presence of charged-current (CC) neutrino NSIs induced by $O_{ledq}^{2211}$ at lower energies.
 Note that this operator does not interfere with the CC neutrino interactions in the SM, so the experimental measurements are blind to the sign of the Wilson coefficient.
 Henceforth, we will consider the magnitude of the Wilson coefficient $ C_{ledq}^{2211} /\Lambda^2$ with the absolute value symbol being omitted.

 We illustrate the constraints on $f_{\mathrm{NP}}$ and $m_\chi$ from future LFC searches in the left panel of Fig.~\ref{Fig:wilson_contour} with two benchmark values of the scalar mass $m_S = 200\gev$ (red region) and $500\gev$ (blue region) for $m_\phi = m_F = 2\tev$ (solid curve), or $m_\phi = 2.5\tev$, $m_F=3\tev$ (dashed curves).
 We find that this constraint does not strongly depend on $m_\chi$, but it is highly sensitive to $f_{\mathrm{NP}}$, which is expected to be in the range of approximately 1.7 to 2.1.
 It is important to note that there are currently no constraints from existing LFC searches, as the results are consistent with the SM predictions.